REFRAME: Reflective Surface Real-Time Rendering for Mobile Devices: Method

 \subsection{Geometry Learner}

-Before training, we follow NeRF2Mesh~\cite{nerf2mesh} and use grid representation~\cite{instantngp} to extract our initial coarse mesh.
+Before training, we follow NeRF2Mesh~\cite{nerf2mesh} to extract the initial coarse mesh through grid-based representation~\cite{instantngp}.
+This allows for better modeling of depth discontinuities in geometry~\cite{neus} and prevents the optimization of mesh geometry from getting stuck in local optima.
 Then, we propose to leverage a geometry learner to refine the geometry of the initial coarse mesh, including refining the vertex positions and normals.

 \boldparagraph{Vertex Offset} As shown in \cref{fig:normaloptimize}, the initial mesh extracted from NeRF-based methods may be of low quality.
-Existing methods \cite{nerf2mesh,nds} directly update the vertex positions through gradient backpropagation.
-However, our experimental results have shown that this update strategy lacks robustness.
-The step size of the update is determined by the learning rate and the gradients backpropagated, where a large learning rate can lead to catastrophic consequences while a small learning rate results in slow convergence.
-Hence, we introduce a network to directly learn vertex updates:
+Existing methods \cite{nerf2mesh,nds} directly update the vertex positions through gradient backpropagation, which means the vertex update step size is determined by the learning rate and the gradient backpropagated.
+Thus, costly and difficult manual learning rate tuning is needed to adapt update step sizes for different objects, with a lack of robustness as shown in our experiments.
+To address this, our method uses a hybrid representation to provide a learned, adaptive step size for different vertices and different objects:

 where $\bv'$ is the updated vertex, $g_{\theta_\bv}$ is a multi-resolution hash encoding in combined with a small MLP~\cite{instantngp}.
-Utilizing a multi-resolution hash grid allows us to leverage local information as well as global information across different positions, while the direct gradient-based update method can only utilize local information.
+Though~\cite{mlpoff} also uses MLP for vertex offset learning, our coarse-to-fine hybrid representation allows us to leverage local information as well as global information, leading to better modeling of the geometry.

 \boldparagraph{Normal Offset} Our method relies on surface normals to estimate the reflection direction $\bomega_r$ to model view-dependent appearance.
 Following the classical idea of smooth shading, we leverage smoothly interpolated vertex normals to approximate our surface normal.
 Obtaining accurate vertex normals is yet challenging, especially when the number of faces is limited.
 Hence, we learn a per-vertex normal offset by taking $\bv$ and $\bn_\bv$ as input: